growbit/turbogwt/README.md

 Turbo GWT (*TurboG*)
 ==

-**Turbo GWT** is a suite of libs, inspired by famous Javascript MVVM frameworks like Knockout.js and Angular.js, intended to speed up development of GWT applications grounded on the MVP pattern.
+**Turbo GWT** is a suite of libs intended to speed up development of GWT applications.
+It aims to promote a fluent and enjoyable programming.

 ## Modules